JonteP/ROMHacks/SegaMasterSystem/Fantasy Zone II - The Tears of Opa-Opa (stage select)/README.md

 - player should only face right (boss 1 & 2) in Wolfin
 - simplify hack
 - use games own routine to print strings?
+- compatible with all versions
+- weapon /health select feature?